JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 Havent yet get there with logto and streamlit, but it should be replicable.

 *Unless there is something strange with the callbacks.*

-#### BaaS

-Supabase, Pocketbase...

-#### Traefik x Middleware

-Exposing your flask app via a proxy manager, like Traefik.

-Then, plugging some authentication middleware into Traefik to do the auth job for us.